 The levels of the index that contribute the most to the overall index space are: the third levels of SPO and POS; the second level of OSP.
-Specifically, we observe that such levels take practically the whole space of the single tries which they belong to because the other two levels take just a small fraction of the space (e.g., between 5% and 7.5% for PEF).
-The first levels take almost no space because they comprise only the pointers.
-The second levels of SPO and POS take little space for different reasons: for the former, because the number of bits needed to represent a predicate is small compared to the number of bits necessary to represent subjects and objects (see Table 3); for the latter, because the high associativity of predicates partitions the objects' space into a few but very long sorted sequences that are highly compressible.
+Specifically, we observe that such levels take practically the whole space of the single tries which they belong to because the contribution of the other two levels is marginal (e.g., between 5% and 7.5% for PEF).
+The first levels occupy almost no space because they comprise only the pointers.
+The second levels of SPO and POS have a small memory footprint for different reasons: for the former, because the number of bits needed to represent a predicate is small compared to the number of bits necessary to represent subjects and objects (see Table 3); for the latter, because the high associativity of predicates partitions the objects' space into a few but very long sorted sequences that are highly compressible.
 For example, only 1.34 bits/triple are needed for the objects to be represented in the second level of the trie POS.
 The former reason also causes the third level of OSP to require a small space.